-A seperate bank account lets you keep your personal banking from your business banking which simply means things don’t get muddled up.
+A separate bank account lets you keep your personal banking from your business banking, so things don’t get muddled up.

 #12 How will clients pay?

 This is an often-overlooked factor when personal trainers start out.
-While it’s easy to say that you only will take cash, that can be an inconvenience to a potential client.
+At the same time, it’s easy to say that you will only take cash, which can inconvenience a potential client.

-It can also get a little difficult in keeping track of who pays what because you will need to physically write down payments.
-That can be overcome by issuing receipts but let’s be honest, that’s pretty much an approach from decades ago.
+It can also be difficult to track who pays what because you must write down payments physically.
+That can be overcome by issuing receipts, but let’s be honest, that’s pretty much an approach from decades ago.

 So, what are the alternatives?
-Well, there are a number of options:
+Well, there are several options:

-- Payments straight into your business bank account
+- Payments go straight into your business bank account.

 - Using online payment platforms like PayPal or Skrill